puppetca fails if no certificate exists

 I have attached a patch to first verify if a certificate exists before attempting to run the clean.
 Tested on 0.3 rc2.

-Updated by Dominic Cleal 6 months ago
+#3 Updated by Dominic Cleal about 1 year ago

 This looks a bit like the master warning that its own certificate is not matching the private key, since it wouldn't have access to another host's private key.
 The --verify that was run would probably be testing the same (its own key/cert).